obtic-sorbonne/Summarization/README.md

 3. Vocabulary and Style:
 	- The summary is not identical to the original text, it rather introduces new data (sentences)
+	- The length of the summary is suitable

 Based on these considerations, the human evaluations have been conducted using five ranking levels according to the Mean Opinion Score (MOS) scale:
 1) Bad